scrumpy/support/README.md

 ## 🚧 Work in Progress

-We'll add more content every week.
-Feel free to send us questions, ideas or typos to [support@scrumpy.io](mailto:support@scrumpy.io).
+This is still work in progress.
+We'll add more content every day.
+Please help us to eliminate typos and send us all your questions! [support@scrumpy.io](mailto:support@scrumpy.io)